przcaden/LexicalAnalyzer/README.md

 ## Known issues (needs to be fixed)
 - Does not check for invalid symbols (such as $, @, ~)
-- The program will not run successfully when only a single quotation mark is foundin a line.
+- The program will not run successfully when only a single quotation mark is found in a line.
 It will continually search for a second one.